How a Florida Probate Court Attorney Provides Essential Legal Services

 Often attributed to Benjamin Franklin, it is stated that nothing is certain in life but death and taxes.
 The rather finality and inevitably of both is apparent and can be quite negative.
 That doesn’t mean that one should expect an unkind and wearisome tax accountant or probate court attorney.
 On the contrary, providing the sincere qualities essential to make a connection with clients is one of the strong suits of the attorneys and staff at Bret Jones, P.A.
-Our dedicated probate court attorney team ensures that the matters that may arise in court are already considered.
+Our dedicated Florida probate court attorney team ensures that the matters that may arise in court are already considered.
 Execution of our client’s desires and best interests are always on the top of our lists.

-Many people believe in the “Google” Age that they themselves can undertake legal or other services that usually require an expert or licensed person.
-Of course, there is nothing bad about having a “can-do” attitude, however believing that you have a requisite knowledge and experience to comprehend what someone has studied for years is completely different.
-They say that the smartest people in the world realize that is impossible to know everything, and something positive can be said about those individuals who recognize that they need help.
-More often than not many individuals get themselves into a slew of trouble by assuming that a few hours researching on Google can enable them to practice law.
-“I don’t need a probate court attorney.
-I can research everything on Google, “- is the kind of thinking that can cause damage that copious amounts of time and money will likely have to fix in the end.
+They say that the smartest people in the world realize it is impossible to know everything, and something positive can be said about those individuals who recognize they need help.
+More often than not many individuals get themselves into a mountain of trouble by assuming a few hours researching on Google enables them to practice law.

-A probate court attorney assists in the sometimes difficult court processes that can permeate probate proceedings.
-To attempt to understand the idiosyncrasies that line probate, or the legal field in general, can be a daunting.
-If you or someone you know is personal representative of an estate, you will likely need legal representation.
+A probate court attorney in Florida assists in the sometimes difficult court processes that can permeate probate law and its proceedings.
+To attempt to understand the idiosyncrasies that encompass probate, or the legal field in general, can be daunting.
+If you or someone you know is a personal representative of an estate, you will likely need legal representation.
 As a matter of fact, many people are unaware of the Florida Probate Rules.
 According to the Florida Probate Rule 5.030, “Every personal representative, unless the personal representative remains the sole interested person, shall be represented by an attorney admitted to practice in the State of Florida.”
-This means that unless a personal representative is the sole interested person they “shall” or in other words, “must”, be represented by an attorney.
+This means that unless a personal representative is the sole interested person they “shall” or in other words, “must” be represented by an attorney.

 These include: “Preference in Appointment and Qualifications of Personal Representative”, “Curators; Resignation, and Removal of Personal Representatives”, and as mentioned above, “Duties and Powers of Personal Representative.”
 Ensuring compliance with the above Florida Statutes is no easy task.
 Unless you are a licensed attorney, the sheer magnitude of the appointment as a personal representative may be overwhelming, but it doesn’t have to be.

 On another note, how does one become a personal representative?
 How is a personal representative appointed?
 What about the will of the deceased person?
 A personal representative may have been specified in the will of a deceased person, also known as the decedent.
 Alternatively, a judge may appoint a personal representative of a decedent’s estate.
-A personal representative may not only be an actual person, but may be a trust company or bank as well.
+A personal representative may not only be an actual person but may be a trust company or bank as well.